andreisilviudragnea/pandoc_resume/markdown/resume.md

 * Passionate about static analysis and automatic refactoring in Java, Kotlin, Scala and Rust
 * Working on a [converter](https://github.com/andreisilviudragnea/reactor-to-kotlin) from Java reactive code to Kotlin coroutines
 * Experience with enterprise identity protocols and frameworks, such as OAuth2, SCIM2, SAML
-* Worked with Kafka, Apache Spark, Docker, Kubernetes, Envoy, Grafana, Prometheus, AWS EC2, S3, Route53, Cloudwatch, Splunk, Datadog, NewRelic, Azure Active Directory, Jenkins
+* Worked with Kafka, Apache Spark, Docker, Kubernetes, Envoy, Grafana, Prometheus, AWS EC2, S3, Route53, Cloudwatch, Splunk, Datadog, NewRelic, Azure Active Directory, Jenkins, ScalaTest, ScalaMock, JUnit, TestNG, Renovate, Dependabot, Cassandra, MySQL.
 * Good knowledge of Operating Systems internals and how async frameworks are implemented
 * Promoter of the [clean tests](https://medium.com/@andreisilviudragnea/towards-cleaner-pure-tests-20f1356dee4c) paradigm

 May 2021 - Present
-: **Software Engineer at Adobe (Media Analytics team)** I work on a performance-sensitive system collecting Analytics events from video players in web browsers.
-I optimized the runtime performance by correctly handling blocking calls, thus avoiding starving the [cats-effect](https://github.com/typelevel/cats-effect) compute pool.
-I also enforced strong static analysis checks on the Scala project at compile time, in order to maintain the high quality of the code.
-I re-wrote the event ingestion system in Rust as a POC, resulting into 2.6x CPU usage and 50x memory usage reduction.
-I also optimized Kafka Java client performance by using a separate thread for blocking `KafkaProducer.send()` calls.
+: **Software Engineer at Adobe (Media Analytics team)** I work on a performance-sensitive Video Analytics system written in Scala, which handles 2.6 million of events per second at peak traffic.
+I optimized the runtime performance by correctly handling blocking calls in the non-blocking events collecting system.
+The event ingestion system writes the events in Kafka topics, from where an Apache Spark job processes them and generates reports.
+I implemented an event filtering mechanism for dropping traffic from customers not paying a subscription, in order to reduce costs in our infrastructure.
+I also re-wrote the event ingestion system in Rust, resulting into 2.6x CPU usage and 50x memory usage reduction.

 March 2018 - May 2021
 : **Software Engineer at Adobe (Identity Management Services team)** I was part of the Identity Management Services team.
 I worked on implementing the server side of the SCIM2 protocol over a Spring 5 reactive stack.
 I developed a thin wrapper over Mockito and Spring TestContext framework in order to promote writing [clean tests](https://medium.com/@andreisilviudragnea/towards-cleaner-pure-tests-20f1356dee4c).
-I introduced Kotlin and coroutines to our team, as a developer-friendly alternative to writing non-blocking code.
+I introduced Kotlin and coroutines to our team, as a developer-friendly alternative for writing non-blocking code.
 I made major software architectural changes by using smart refactoring tricks, resulting in a simpler system design.

 September 2017 - December 2017